bigyihsuan/combined-american-train-set/REWRITE-NOTES.md

   - Base on 4px = 1/8tl.
   - Each orientation is a column.
   - Each animation frame is a new row.
-- [ ] Re-implement single-unit diesel/electric locomotives with no animations.
+- [ ] Reimplement single-unit diesel/electric locomotives with no animations.
+- [ ] Reimplement single-unit diesel/electric locomotives with animations.
+- [ ] Reimplement non-articulated steam engines.
+- [ ] Reimplement articulated steam engines.
+- [ ] Reimplement coaches.
+- [ ] Reimplement freight cars with invisible loads.
+- [ ] Reimplement all other freight cars.
+- [ ] Reimplement all multiple-unit locos.